 In May 2020, Betty Leask and Wendy Green, headlined their article for University World News with the question “Is the pandemic a watershed for internationalisation?”

-Half a year later, we are still pondering on various aspects of this question.
+A year later, we are still pondering on various aspects of this question.
 2020 has been a year that shook convictions and routines in many walks of life, and we are still not sure in which direction our world is going.
 In the midst of an ongoing pandemic, there are other crises and developments that force us to rethink, adapt, and possibly discard our convictions and habits.
 For universities as well, the uncertainty that has been 2020 meant reassessing past practices and objectives – but also bears great opportunities to actively shape the future course of higher education.

 Since the events take place at lunchtime in Berlin, we named them "Lunchtime Debates", but we invite you to join us across all time zones and consider this a refreshing break during your workday, breakfast, dinner, afternoon tea or even in your pyjamas looking for some food for thought.

 Topics and dates:

 May 19th, 2021, 12:30 – 13:30 CEST, Debating the future of international research marketing and communication

 June 14th, 2021, 12:00 – 13:00 CEST, Debating the future of the internationalization strategies

 July 16th, 2021, 12:30 – 13:30 CEST, Debating the future of the global campus